arcus-azure/arcus.security/docs/versioned_docs/version-v1.5.0/features/secret-store/provider/user-secrets.md

                          // Adds the user secrets secret source with specified user secrets ID.
                          // A user secrets ID is a unique value used to store and identify a collection of secrets.

-                         // `Progam`: The type from the assembly to search for an instance of `UserSecretsIdAttribute`. builder.AddUserSecrets<Program>();
+                         // `Program`: The type from the assembly to search for an instance of `UserSecretsIdAttribute`. builder.AddUserSecrets<Program>();

                          // The user secrets ID which gets provided directly without looking up the `UserSecretsIdAttribute` in the assembly.